gve-sw/gve_devnet_webex_bot_help_request/README.md

    ```
 4. Fill in the `config.py` parameters.
 These include: Bot Token, Bot Name, and the name of the Webex Help Space.
     ``` python
-    BOT_TOKEN = '<bot token>'
+    BOT_TOKEN = 'XXXXXXXX'
-    BOT_NAME = '<bot name>'
+    BOT_NAME = 'Sample Bot'
-    HELP_SPACE = '<help space name>'
+    HELP_SPACE = 'Sample Help Space'
     ```

 ## Usage

-1. Launch the bot with the command:
+1. Launch your bot with the command:
     ``` python
     python3 bot.py
     ```

-To use the bot, start a conversation by adding the bot to a 1-1 or Group space.
+To use your bot, start a conversation by adding the bot to a 1-1 or Group space.

 Send the string `request`.
 Once the bot processes the message, it responds with a Webex card containing an optional field to specify details about the request.
 Click the `submit` button.

 ![/IMAGES/request_card](/IMAGES/request_card.png)

-Once submitted, the bot will delete the card and post the request into the specified Help Space using a Webex card.
+Once submitted, your bot will delete the card and post the request into the specified Help Space using a Webex card.
 The request card includes the requester name, optional request details, and a unique id.
 To accept a request, click the `accept` button.

 ![/IMAGES/accept_card](/IMAGES/accept_card.png)